Skip to Content

 What is the maximum salary sacrifice?

-Salary sacrifice is a before-tax contribution, so the maximum salary sacrifice is $27,500 per financial year, but remember, this cap also includes any contributions your employer has made to your superannuation.
-Therefore, the actual cap for salary sacrifice is $27,500 minus all employer contributions for that year.
+Salary sacrifice is a before-tax contribution, so the maximum salary sacrifice is $30,000 per financial year.
+But remember this cap also includes both contributions your employer has made to your superannuation and any personal contributions you claim a tax deduction for.
+Therefore, the actual salary sacrifice super limit is $30,000 minus all employer contributions, salary sacrifice and personal tax-deductible contributions for that year.

 Co-contribution Not over 71 at the end of the financial year